Do not read!!!

 Jokes aside, I really was struggling.
 Navigating the ins and outs of my newfound, and chosen, responsibilities took an incredible toll.
 A big reason why I opted to carve out my own corner in the universe was because I very desperately needed a place to be myself.
 I stayed too long in a space I knew I wasn’t welcome and suffered from the delusion that if I kept trying hard enough that it would be enough.
 That I would eventually be someone that could be recognized as trustworthy, dependable.
 But the thing about bottomless cups is that they never fill.

-Then, I realized, I just forgot how to be alone.
+Then, I realized, just about two weeks into my trip, I just forgot how to be alone.
 Because I didn’t really like who I was, I didn’t like being alone with that person.
-And now being on the other side of the fence I do have to say that life is much more enjoyable when I can share it with others.
+And now being on the other side of the fence I do have to say that while life is much more enjoyable when I can share it with others…it’s also perfectly enjoyable with myself as company.
 Eating alone in restaurants isn’t sad.
 What’s sad is only ordering two things and not being able to try more things on the menu.
-Museums, however, are truly best enjoyed by myself.
+Truly, tragic.

-I’m feeling a lot better now.
+And now?
+I’m feeling a lot better.
+After a month away I feel like I am myself again.
 I’m ready to be the person I promised myself I would be.
 A great artist, business owner, and friend.
 I want to do more things, and I believe that can do them.
 Not just because I’m riding a vacation-high.
-But because I feel like for the first time in forever I am living for myself and my own personal goals.
+But because I feel like for the first time in forever I am living for myself.

 Thank you to everyone who’s loved me in all phases of my life.
 My parents patience with my absence.
 My partner, for believing in me when I didn’t believe in myself.